-Oklahoma, known as “The Sooner State,” has another distinction: the highest rate of uninsured motorists in the nation, according to the Insurance Information Institute.
-More than one in four vehicle owners do not have the state’s minimum liability coverage, putting all drivers at extra risk.
-However, the state has recently introduced an online insurance verification system designed to slash the number of uninsured motorists on the road.
+Oklahoma, known as "The Sooner State," has successfully reduced the number of uninsured motorists on its roads.
+While Oklahoma once had one of the highest rates of uninsured drivers in the nation, according to the Insurance Information Institute, that picture has changed in recent years.
+The state introduced an online insurance verification system designed to slash the number of uninsured motorists on the road.
 Read on to learn more about the right way to stay covered in Oklahoma.

 Oklahoma Vehicle Insurance Requirements